Alternate History: Up to Issue #21, the comic is set in the year 200X like the first game. The comic began in 2011.

 Mugged for Disguise: The Emerald-Spears group manages to infiltrate the A.R.T.S. by replacing the security guards.

 Mundane Made Awesome: A rather large portion of anything Dr. Light builds or Dr. Wily weaponizes.
-CWU-01P, which takes the combines powers of Cut Man, Ice Man, and Mega Man to destroy, is basically a water filter.
+CWU-01P, which takes the combined powers of Cut Man, Ice Man, and Mega Man to destroy, is basically a water filter.

 The Short Circuits in issue 20 has Police Man, a dead ringer for Fake Man from Mega Man 9 (save for the lack of a blaster).